Welcome to Year 4. Our class teachers are Fiona Gargett (Tuesday- Friday) and Emma Howe (Monday). They are assisted by Joanna Grundy.

 Year 3 4 National Curriculum word list

-We will be using various texts in our literacy lessons to write stories, persuasive texts, information texts and recounts.
-We will also be reading Romans on the Rampage.
+Our class text this term will be The Firework Makers Daughter by Philip Pulman.
+We will be using this text in our literacy lesson to write stories, persuasive texts, information texts and recounts.

 Reading